Symptoms of childhood trauma in adulthood

 When therapy works, it is an educational process that helps you to prepare for what is up ahead.
 A skilled therapist is someone you trust to help you to conceptualize what has happened to you.
 Talking about it in a structured way really does help.

 Sometimes that toxin comes to the surface and lingers before moving out.
-That's the time for both of you to keep up your communication so that a distinct difference can be made between ghosts in your past and your current spouse.
+That’s the time for both of you to keep up your communication.
+All should recognize the distinct difference that can be made between ghosts in your past and your current spouse.

 Get help to heal from childhood trauma